jkecb/bilingual_book_maker/README.md

 - Use `--openai_key` option to specify OpenAI API key.
 If you have multiple keys, separate them by commas (xxx,xxx,xxx) to reduce errors caused by API call limits.
   Or, just set environment variable `BBM_OPENAI_API_KEY` instead.
 - A sample book, `test_books/animal_farm.epub`, is provided for testing purposes.
-- The default underlying model is [GPT-3.5-turbo](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), which is used by ChatGPT currently.
+- The default underlying model is `gpt-4.1-mini`.
 Use `--model gpt4` to change the underlying model to `GPT4`.
-You can also use `GPT4omini`.
 - Important to note that `gpt-4` is significantly more expensive than `gpt-4-turbo`, but to avoid bumping into rate limits, we automatically balance queries across `gpt-4-1106-preview`, `gpt-4`, `gpt-4-32k`, `gpt-4-0613`,`gpt-4-32k-0613`.
+- The pricing for `gpt-4.1` is $0.002 for input and $0.008 for output per 1K tokens.
+For cached translations, the cost is $0.0005 per 1K tokens.
+- The pricing for `gpt-4.1-mini` is $0.0004 for input and $0.0016 for output per 1K tokens.
+For cached translations, the cost is $0.0001 per 1K tokens.
 - If you want to use a specific model alias with OpenAI (eg `gpt-4-1106-preview` or `gpt-3.5-turbo-0125`), you can use `--model openai --model_list gpt-4-1106-preview,gpt-3.5-turbo-0125`. `--model_list` takes a comma-separated list of model aliases.
 - If using chatgptapi, you can add `--use_context` to add a context paragraph to each passage sent to the model for translation (see below).